bloovis/cover.mirror/README.md

 In the Koha system preferences, change the following preferences:

 * *Coce*: Enable
-* *CoceHost*: `https://KOHAHOST:8453`, where `KOHAHOST` is the actually Koha host name.
+* *CoceHost*: If you are using https, set this to `https://KOHAHOST:8453`, where `KOHAHOST` is the actual Koha host name.
 Note there is no terminating slash on this URL.
+  If you are *not* using https, set this to `http://KOHAHOST:8090`.
 * *CoceProviders*: Google Books, Open Library

 ## Performance